nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## **3. Quick start**

 1. Ensure you have Java `11` installed on your computer.
-   1. To check if Java `11` is currently installed, you may follow this short [guide](https://www.baeldung.com/java-check-is-installed).
+   * To check if Java `11` is currently installed, you may follow this short [guide](https://www.baeldung.com/java-check-is-installed).
-   Otherwise, if Java `11` is not installed, you may follow the installation instructions over [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A).
+   <br> If Java `11` is not installed, you may follow the installation instructions over
+   [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A).

 2. Next, download the latest `gitgud.jar` from [here](https://github.com/AY2122S1-CS2103T-W13-4/tp/releases).